monicahq/docs/docs/vaults/introduction.md

 Creating a vault is the first step every new user of Monica should do–as otherwise, there is nothing else to do in the account.

+There are no limits on the number of vaults in an account.
+The typical use case, though, is to have one vault per user in the account, and possibly a shared vault as well.

-## Vault visibility & permissions
+### A note about vault visibility & permissions

-### General information

 A vault can have one or more users.
 Those users must be in the same account.

 If you are not part of the vault, you can’t access it – and you can’t even see the vault on your dashboard.

 Even if you are the account administrator, you won’t be able to access a vault if you are not part of the vault.
-You won’t see the vault on your dashboard as well.
+You won’t even see the vault on your dashboard as well.

+## Creating a vault

+To create a vault, you must head to the `/home` page, and click on the Create vault button.

+A vault needs a name.
+Try to keep the name as descriptive as possible.

+You can also specify a description if you like, but it's not mandatory.
+The vault's description will be seen on the vault's list.